onyx-and-iris/voicemeeter-compact/INST_PYTHON.md

 Finally, run the GUI with the command `python .` or `pythonw .`

-If the GUI looks like the above when you first load it, then no channels are labelled.
+If the GUI looks like the image below when you first load it, then no channels are labelled.
 From the menu, Profiles->Load Profile you may load an example config.
 Save your current Voicemeeter settings first :).

 ![Image of no labels example](./doc_imgs/nolabels.png)